 I also thought how joyful it would be to be able to hold her 2nd baby whenever she allowed, holding babies bring me joy, and if I can’t hold my own newborn since it’s not here, at least I’ll have a chance to hold someone else’s.
 And with God’s good grace, I found out today our friends will be renting a home really close to where our new house is going to be!

-It’s situations like this, when I am feeling justified about being extremely bitter about not being pregnant, God opens the door for me to climb out of the tall walls I trapped myself in.
+It’s situations like this, when I am feeling justified about being extremely bitter about not being pregnant, God helps me knock down the tall walls I trapped myself in.
 He helps me with a way out of resentment, a way out of pain, and leads me to a path of comfort.

 By defeating the bitterness I had towards pregnant women before and after my miscarriage, I was able to make a new friend.
 I learned today that we have a lot in common, her husband is already friends with my husband, and we’re both excited to get to know each other more!